Chapter 4

 The focus of economic policy should be principally on the composition and direction of development, not the rate of GDP increase.

-Economic policy must prioritise meeting climate change targets, reducing use of raw materials, setting and making our country more equal (both in terms of economic outcomes, and in terms of race, gender and disability amongst other protected characteristics).
+Economic policy must prioritise meeting climate change targets, reducing use of raw materials ,and making our country more equal (both in terms of economic outcomes, and in terms of race, gender and disability amongst other protected characteristics) and not having a negative impact on other countries.

 Discussions about the economy must fundamentally break with the failed economic models of the past and acknowledge and combat existing forces that continue to take the economy in the wrong direction, towards climate crisis, environmental and biodiversity breakdown and increasing inequalities.
 Patterns of ownership, business models and the power of rent extraction will have to be considered.